Written byAmanda Wong

-Summary: If you need to delete photos from MacBook Air/Pro, you can find the solutions in this complete tutorial.
+Summary: If you need to delete photos and remove pictures from MacBook Air/Pro, you can find the solutions in this complete tutorial.
 Plus how to recover mistakenly deleted photos on Mac.

 Too many photos occupy lots of disk storage, even worse, the Mac says "Your disk is almost full," so you need to delete some photos to free up space.
-Or, you want to remove junk screenshots and downloads to tidy your Photos Library, erase photos to prepare Mac for sale, etc.
+Or, you want to delete unwanted downloads and junk screenshots to tidy your Photos Library, erase photos to prepare Mac for sale, etc.

 For whatever reason, the solutions in this tutorial are applicable to remove unwanted photos from your device permanently to optimize your Mac.
 Now, let's dive into it.